 See a list of past winners and their dissertation titles.

-Nominations for the 2021 prize should be submitted online by early June 2021 and must include:
+Nominations for the 2024 prize should be submitted online by May 24, 2024, and must include:

-- a 3-page double-spaced dissertation summary in non-technical language, presenting the purpose, methods, and results of the research, and a clear statement of its significance within the discipline
+- A three-page, double-spaced dissertation summary in non-technical language, presenting the purpose, methods, and results of the research, and a clear statement of its significance within the discipline

 PLEASE CALL OR EMAIL WITH QUESTIONS